valsson-group/valsson-group.github.io/_pages/members/members.md

 - Sachin Gordhan, Chemistry -- September 2024 to Present
 - Devin Williams, Chemistry -- September 2024 to Present
 - Ryan Lee, Texas Academy of Mathematics and Science (TAMS) -- September 2024 to Present
+- Bea Venice Jane Buhawe, Biochemistry -- March 2025 to Present
-- Chloe Simpson, Biomedical Engineering -- November 2024 to Present
+- Daianna Vazquez, Chemistry -- March 2025 to Present

 ## Graduated PhD Students
 - Dr. Nanning Petersen, PhD Student at the MPI for Polymer Research, Graduated in April 2024.